Status Quo of the Vodka market in China

 The rise of upscale brands of vodka in China

 New brands of high-end Vodka seized the specificities of Chinese consumers.
-You just need one briefing session with Chinese people to have their insights and to understand what the vodka means for them.
-In China, vodka is drunk in mixed groups only and served with different colorful blends to bring light on the table and give face to people around.
+You just need one briefing session with Chinese people to have their insights and to understand what vodka means for them.
+In China, vodka is drunk in mixed groups only and served with different color blends to bring light to the table and give a face to people around.
 Talking about the origin or taste would be completely irrelevant to promote vodka in China.
-For Chinese consumers, it is better to communicate on the values of purity, luxury, and social distinction.
+For Chinese consumers, it is better to communicate the values of purity, luxury, and social distinction.
 Examples of upscale vodka brands starting to grow in China and consistent with Chinese consumers expectations:

 F Vodka: The Vodka made by Fashion TV wants to Conquer the Chinese Market

 With its title “The elixir of fashion” F VODKA positioning is very “jet set” and communicates in order to be distributed only in the trendiest clubs.
 His target: the fashionistas, stylists, influencers, and so on.

 Launched in 2010 by Michel Adam, President of the Fashion TV station, f vodka wants to conquer China.

 Since 2011 F vodka was distributed in the Dragon-i bar in Hong Kong.
 But this year fashion TV bars and clubs are to be opened in other major Chinese cities.
 Nowadays F vodka sells in expatriates bars and club-like Mint or Bar Rouge in Shanghai.

 The event in True Color Club, Guangzhou